 The background reading is available for free; it is published open-access.
-The primary reading can be obtained for free to the University of Calgary community by navigating via library.ucalgary.ca or it can be purchased by going directly to the link above.
+The primary reading can be obtained for free to the University of Calgary community by navigating via library.ucalgary.ca or for charge by going directly to the link above.